brotkrueml/schema/Documentation/Developer/Index.rst

 * A breadcrumb does not only help the user to recognise the location of a particular page on the website.
 It is also helpful for search engines to understand the structure of your website.
-Google honors the website operator for using the :ref:`breadcrumb schema markup <breadcrumb>` on a page: It will be shown in the search result snippet.
+Google honors the website operator for using the :ref:`breadcrumb schema markup <breadcrumb-start>` on a page: It will be shown in the search result snippet.
 * The :ref:`main entity <main-entity-of-web-page>` of a web page indicates the primary entity.
 It can be set separately from a ``WebPage``.